 Caution: When referring to the connection diagrams below, Eth0 and Eth1 are marked as Eth1 and Eth2 respectively on the actual hardware.
 When configuring the software, be sure to configure these as Eth0 and Eth1.
-Refer to the rear view illustrations starting on page 2 in the "Introduction" chapter.
+Refer to the rear view illustrations in the "Introduction" section.